luanpotter/pma/README.md

 Running `pma here :projectNameOrIdOrAlias` will log that you started that activity.
 Running `pma exit` will log that you exited to lunch or something.
 Running `pma save` will save all completed days (a day is complete if it ends in a `exit` command).
+Running `pma show :date` will show the appointments currently on the server on that day.
 There are tons of other features, they can be listed with `pma help` command.